scrabbletank/farhome-rules/rulesdoc.md

 Temporarily enchant a weapon with magic.
 You may target up to 5 weapons, adding a terrible die to your spellcasting roll for each weapon.
 On success the weapons are considered +1 magic weapons.
 If you lose concentration before the hour is finished the weapons retain the magic for 1 minute before fading completely.

 Add an enhanced die for every level cast above 2nd.
+The weapons are considered +2 at 6th level, and +3 at 10th.

 #### Mental Ward
 *2nd level*